lamprosg/LazyImage/README.md

 #### Clearing the cache for specific image URLs

 Sometimes you just need to re-download a specific image with the exact same name once.
-Maybe you know it has changed and the cache has the old one.

 Clearing the cache
 ```swift